EdgyCrypt/Static_Code_Checker/Project_Charter.md

 #### Deliverables

-- All listed functions as either
+All listed functions as either:
-    - an easy to run executable file
+    - An easy to run executable file
-    - a pip install-able package
+    - A pip install-able package

 #### Stakeholders